-Activity Evidence that supports this approach Challenge number(s) addressed Implementation of electronic resource request forms including logged home contact for disadvantaged students Based on past experience our disadvantaged students are less likely to be equipped with calculators, revision guides, food for catering etc. This electronic submission form should encourage staff to request equipment for students in need as well as promoting supportive conversations with the families of these students.
-1 and 2 Contingency fund for acute issues.
-Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified All
+Activity Evidence that supports this approach Challenge number(s) addressed resource request forms Based on past experience our disadvantaged students are less likely to be equipped with calculators, revision guides, food for catering etc. This electronic submission form should encourage staff to request equipment for students in need as well as promoting supportive conversations with the families of these students.
+1 and 2 Contingency fund for acute issues Based on our experience and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+All